warren302/Twitter-like-app/README.md

-# Twitter like project based on Spring Framework
+# Twitter like application
+based on Spring Framework in MVC technology usig Spring Data, Hibernate and jsp views.